-So here it is: the details of where we stayed, where we ate, what we saw and experienced.
+We've been answering a bunch of “I'm thinking of going to Jordan” emails and need a place to put all of our answers.
+So here it is: the details of where we stayed, where and what we ate, what we saw and experienced.
 The whole scoop for one final go-round.

-We'd like to thank the Jordan Tourism Board for arranging our trip.
+We'd like to thank the Jordan Tourism Board for arranging and sponsoring our trip.
 We had access to a driver to facilitate transport around the country and a host who provided us heaps of information, fielded questions from all angles, and acted as impromptu interpreter.
 Many of the places we stayed – luxury hotels and nature reserve lodges- were a spec beyond our usual travel budget.
 Trust us, we were grateful for the comfort and luxury.

 But we are getting questions from readers whose budgets span the range.
-So in elaborating our itinerary, we include a few notes (inline and at the end) regarding how to carve a similar path through Jordan using some less expensive and independent alternatives.
+So in elaborating our itinerary, we include a few notes (inline and at the end) regarding how to carve a similar path through Jordan using some less expensive and independent travel alternatives.

 Walk through thousands of years of history and layers of civilizations at the Citadel.
 Stroll along Rainbow Street and visit Wild Jordan, then take a dip into downtown Jordan to visit fabric, spice and antique shops and sample the produce at the fresh market area behind Hussein Mosque.

-Eat: Al-Quds falafel on Rainbow Street, knafeh at Habibah, hummus and foul at Hashem, dinner at Kan Zaman (converted 19th century farmhouse and village on outskirts of Amman where you can eat well and get decked out in traditional Jordanian dress to boot).
+You will certainly not go hungry in Amman, and you can eat very well without spending a lot of money.
+Al-Quds falafel on Rainbow Street, knafeh at Habibah, hummus and foul at Hashem, dinner at Kan Zaman (converted 19th century farmhouse and village on outskirts of Amman where you can eat well and get decked out in traditional Jordanian dress to boot).